chaturv3di/absynthe/README.md

 ## Motivation

+Absynthe came about in response to the need for test data for analysizing the performance and accuracy of log analysis algorithms.
+Even though plenty of real life logs are available, e.g. `/var/log/` in unix-based laptops, they do not serve the purpose of test data.
+For that, we need to understand the core application logic that is generating these logs.

+A more interesting situation arises while trying to test log analytic (and anomaly detection) solutions for distributed applications where multiple sources or modules emit their respective log messages in a single log queue or stream.
+This means that consecutive log lines could have originated from different, unrelated application components.
+Absynthe provides _ground truth_ models to simulate such situations.

 You need Absynthe if you wish to simulate the behavior of any well defined process -- whether it's a computer application or a business process flow.
-This package helps in generating such behaviors in the form of logs, primarily to aid testing and development of analytic techniques for log analysis and anomaly detection.

-Multiple business processes or computer applications could be dumping their logs into a single log stream in an interleaving manner.
-This means that consecutive log lines could have originated in different, unrelated application components.
-Absynthe is able to simulate such situations.

 ## Overview